clearleft/clearfractal/README.md

 In this repo, update the `package.json` file to increment the version number.
 Push the update.
 Then go to <https://github.com/clearleft/clearfractal/releases/new> and create a new release with the same version number.

 In the clearleft.com repo, update the corresponding line in `dependencies` in the `package.json` file there.
 Then when you run `elf devbox:build` on the clearleft.com repo, it will pull in the correct versions of the components.

+## Deploying the pattern library

+In order for this pattern library to be effective it's important that the designers have access to the latest patterns.
+To deploy the latest version run `elf deploy`, The master branch will be deployed to http://fractal.clearleft.com/